ebi-gene-expression-group/selectBCM/README.md

 dev.off()

 ```
-This function also outputs a `diagnostic plot`, where x-axis is the evaluation protocol and y-axis is the Rank of each batch-correction method.

 ![Diagnostic plot.](/data/Diagnostic_plot_RNAseq_example.svg)

+and the final rank plot of BCMs where the 1st rank represents the most appropriate BCM for the given set of experiments

 # Accessory function